thestarmaker/d-clined/README.md

 If at any time during the transaction any other transaction manages to sneak in a person with the same email address, then the given transaction would abort with TransactionAbortedException.

 ### How do I deserialise responses to custom types? ###
-D-clined used [Gson](https://github.com/google/gson/) for deserialisation; all Gson annotations should also be supported.
+D-clined uses [Gson](https://github.com/google/gson/) for deserialisation; all Gson annotations should also be supported.

 ### How do I configure D-clined to connect to multiple DGraph servers? ###
 You don't.
 This is not supported as yet because there is more to this: